 - 1 tablespoon pure maple syrup or honey

 - 1 teaspoon kosher or sea salt, divided use, and about 1/4 teaspoon freshly ground pepper

 - Optional garnishes, toasted slivered or sliced almonds, lemon zest

-- Note: I have tried this dressing with agave syrup instead of sugar.
+*I have tried this dressing with agave syrup instead of sugar.
 It is good, but I do prefer the regular sugar.
-You only need to lightly coat the greens to capture the wonderful flavor.
-This amount of dressing will allow you to enjoy many nights of salad in a flash.
+A light coat of the dressing is all you need to capture the wonderful flavor.
+As mentioned, one batch of this dressing will allow you to enjoy many nights of salad in a flash.